Graphic Designer

 What is the best program to use when I need to convert a file to svg format?

-Asked by Amber over 3 years ago
+Asked by Amber about 4 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 Well it really depends what format the original file is in.
 SVG is a vector format so I use Adobe Illustrator to do this ...but that is converting a vector file to SVG.
 Not sure if you can convert non vector files direct to SVG without a process in between to make it into a vector first.
 Not all formats work well in vector.
 I suggest doing a Google search on free SVG conversions as I am sure there are plenty of free websites that will do this I guess.
 Sorry I cannot be of more help.
 If I knew what format your original file is I might be able to help more.